 Ablation refers to treatments that destroy tumors, usually with extreme heat or cold.
+They are generally best for tumors no more than about 2 cm (a little less than an inch) across.
 Typically, with this type of treatment you will not need to stay in the hospital.
 There are different kinds of ablative treatments:

-Radiofrequency ablation (RFA): This procedure uses high-energy radio waves for treatment.
-The doctor puts a thin, needle-like probe through the skin and into the tumor.
-An electric current then passes through the tip of the probe, which heats the tumor and destroys the cancer cells.
-This treatment is used mainly for small tumors.
+Radiofrequency ablation (RFA) uses high-energy radio waves for treatment.
+A thin, needle-like probe is put through the skin and into the tumor.
+Placement of the probe is guided by ultrasound or CT scans.
+The tip of the probe releases a high-frequency electric current which heats the tumor and destroys the cancer cells.

-Microwave thermotherapy: This procedure is similar to RFA, except microwaves are used to heat and destroy the tumor.
+Microwave thermotherapy is similar to RFA, except it uses microwaves to heat and destroy the cancer cells.

 Possible side effects after ablation therapy include abdominal pain, infection, and bleeding inside the body.
 Serious complications are uncommon, but they are possible.

-During embolization, the doctor injects substances into an artery to try to block the blood flow to cancer cells, causing them to die.
-This can sometimes be used for tumors in the liver that are too large to be treated with ablation.
-This type of treatment typically does not require a hospital stay.
+During embolization, substances are injected into an artery to try to block the blood flow to cancer cells, causing them to die.
+This may be used for larger tumors (up to about 5 cm or 2 inches across) in the liver.

 There are 3 main types of embolization:

-Chemoembolization: This approach, also known as trans-arterial chemoembolization (or TACE) combines embolization with chemotherapy.
-Most often, this is done by using tiny beads that give off a chemotherapy drug for the embolization.
+Chemoembolization (also known as trans-arterial chemoembolization or TACE) combines embolization with chemotherapy.
+Most often, this is done by using tiny beads that give off a chemotherapy drug during the embolization.
 TACE can also be done by giving chemotherapy through the catheter directly into the artery, then plugging up the artery.

-Radioembolization: This technique combines embolization with radiation therapy.
-In the United States, this is done by injecting small radioactive beads (called microspheres) into the artery.
-The beads lodge in the blood vessels near the tumor, where they give off small amounts of radiation to the tumor site for several days.
-The radiation travels a very short distance, so its effects are limited mainly to the tumor.
+Radioembolization combines embolization with radiation therapy.
+In the United States, this is done by injecting small radioactive beads (called microspheres) into the hepatic artery.
+The beads lodge in the blood vessels near the tumor, where they give off small amounts of radiation to the tumor site.
+Since the radiation travels a very short distance, its effects are limited mainly to the tumor.

-Possible complications after embolization include abdominal pain, fever, nausea, infection, and blood clots in nearby blood vessels.
+Possible side effects after embolization include abdominal pain, fever, nausea, infection, and blood clots in nearby blood vessels.
 Serious complications are not common, but they can happen.